Should Germany import hydrogen or produce it at home? | DW | 08.10.2020

 Read more: Why all the fuss about hydrogen?

+Hydrogen is thus a way of storing energy, an "energy carrier," and not a primary energy source.

-Since taking office in 2018, Steinbach has been pushing for his state to become a cleantech leader — and with a gigantic new Tesla Gigafactory under construction on the outskirts of Grünheide, a village in Brandenburg southeast of central Berlin, he's off to a pretty good start.
+Since taking office in 2018, Steinbach has been pushing for his state to become a clean technology leader — and with a gigantic new Tesla Gigafactory under construction on the outskirts of Grünheide, a village in Brandenburg southeast of central Berlin, he's off to a pretty good start.

-A slew of regions all around Europe vied for the privilege of hosting the subcontinent's first Tesla electric car factory.
-Brandenburg won the prize, helped along by the fact that Elon Musk, Tesla's hard charging CEO, has a high regard for German engineering, and has often said that he loves Germany in general and Berlin in particular.
+A slew of regions vied for the privilege of hosting the first Tesla electric car factory in continental Europe.
+Brandenburg won the prize, helped along by the fact that Elon Musk, Tesla's hard-charging CEO, has a high regard for German engineering.
+He has often said that he loves Germany in general, and Berlin in particular.
 And now Tesla's initial investment in Germany is leading the company to make additional investments in other technologies as well.

-Asked if he hopes to persuade additional cleantech companies to set up giant factories in Brandenburg, Steinbach grinned, but was cagey about details: "Our work on the hydrogen strategy is early stage.
+Steinbach grinned when asked if he hopes to persuade additional clean technology companies to set up giant factories in Brandenburg, but he was cagey about details.
+"Our work on the hydrogen strategy is early stage.
 We're looking at a variety of applications," he told DW.

 Germany is interested in powering locomotives with hydrogen fuel cells on rail lines that are not yet electrified, and is supporting the development of new hydrogen fuel cell-powered motors for powering heavy trucks.
 Renewable hydrogen will play a growing role as a feedstock for the chemical industry in the future and is expected to gradually replace coking coal in steelmaking, as well.
 There are even hydrogen-powered aircraft in development, though it will take many years before they're commercially available.